philwo/siso/README.md

 * It is a drop-in replacement for Ninja, which means it can be easily used instead of Ninja without requiring a migration or change in developer's workflows.
-* It runs build actions on RBE natively, and falls back to local.
+* It runs build actions on RBE natively.
 * It avoids stat, disk and network I/O as much as possible.
 * It reduces CPU usage and memory consumption by sharing in one process memory space.
 * It collects performance metrics for each action during a build and allows to analyze them using cloud trace/cloud profiler.

+## Where did the name "Siso" come from?

+Siso is named after shiso, a herb commonly used in Japan.
+It's a reference to basil and the Bazel build system.
+Siso is an alternative romanization of shiso and more typeable than shiso (but still pronounced shiso).
+Considering how often we type the name of a build tool every day, we decided to optimize for that. ;)

 ## Key Differences from Ninja